PCMDI/input4MIPs_CVs/docs/dataset-overviews/solar.md

 [available on the ESGF](https://aims2.llnl.gov/search?project=input4MIPs&versionType=all&activeFacets=%7B%22source_id%22%3A%22SOLARIS-HEPPA-CMIP-4-4%22%7D).
 This version is for testing only, do not use it for any simluations you're not willing to throw away.
-We are collecting bugs in [this discussion](https://github.com/PCMDI/input4MIPs_CVs/discussions/19) and aim to release a new version [TBD, before the end of 2025?].
+We are collecting bugs in [this discussion](https://github.com/PCMDI/input4MIPs_CVs/discussions/19) and aim to release a new version before the end of 2025.
 If you find any other issues, please add them to
 [the discussion](https://github.com/PCMDI/input4MIPs_CVs/discussions/19).